I'd like to go sailing and was hoping for some tips from people who have done so!I'll have to learn how.Any tips of getting in the bussines?

 Hi Phil.
 Thought I'd just thank you for answering my question.
 Made my mind up after that.
 After never sailing or even being out on a boat before I took the leap and signed up at the nearest sailing school, (about 600km away) and absolutely loved it!
 I'm going back now to do a longer course and after that I think its safe to say that I'll be trading my shore shoes for deck shoes.
 Wish you all the best with your sailing and have a blessed festive season.

-Nicole about 7 years ago
+Nicole over 7 years ago